EdONeill1/Multi-Layer-Perceptron-Research-Project/README.txt

+*** The following is a research assignment in which a multi layer perceptron was implemented from scratch and tested on two tasks, predicting exlcusive or and sine. ***

 * Path must be set if you wish to save logs.

 * To use the Multi Layer Perceptron, the following variables must be set :